gor911/microservices-grpc-kafka/README.md

 * gRPC call to Inventory Service to get products info.
 * Save order (status = PENDING) and order items
 * Insert event into outbox in same transaction
+* Another goroutine runs and publish messages to kafka from outbox table

 Inventory service functionality:

 * gRPC server
 * returns products info

+Nice to have processed_events table to prevent double consuming from Kafka.

 To run microservices use: